Aram Mp3: 2013–2014: Eurovision Song Contest

-In 2013 Aram began to work more on his musical career.
+In 2013, Aram began to work more on his musical career.
 He released his first solo music videos for his singles "Shine" and "If I Tried".
 Both songs were written by Aram himself and his friend, Garik Papoyan.

-On 31 December 2013, Aram Mp3 was selected by the Public Television Company of Armenia Armenia 1 (Հ1, Armenian First Channel) to represent Armenia at the Eurovision Song Contest 2014 in Denmark.
+On 31 December 2013, Aram Mp3 was selected by the Public Television Company of Armenia to represent Armenia at the Eurovision Song Contest 2014 in Denmark.
 During the semi-final allocation draw on 20 January 2014 at the Copenhagen City Hall, Armenia was drawn to compete in the first half of the first semi-final on 6 May 2014.
-On 14 March 2014 it was announced that Aram will sing his song "Not Alone" in Copenhagen.
+On 14 March 2014, it was announced that Aram would sing his song "Not Alone" in Copenhagen.

 In the run-up to the competition, Aram criticised the Austrian performer, drag queen Conchita Wurst in remarks that were characterised as homophobic and transphobic, claiming that her lifestyle was "not natural" and that she should "eventually decide whether she is a woman or a man"; he later apologised and insisted his statements were "a joke" and had not intended to offend Wurst, though maintained that he considered homosexuality to be "unacceptable".
+He later met in person with Conchita and was photographed exchanging words and hugging with the artist, and put out another apology where he stated that he 'rejects homophobia'.

 In the first semi-final, the producers of the show decided that Armenia would open the semi-final and perform 1st.
 Armenia qualified from the first semi-final and competed in the final on 10 May 2014.
 During the winner's press conference for the first semi-final qualifiers, Armenia was allocated to compete in the first half of the final.
 In the final, the producers of the show decided that Armenia would perform seventh.
 Aram finished the contest in 4th place with 174 points.